- Home

 If you enjoy eating bread in the morning but don’t fancy nut butter on toast, you might want to think about making a rye bread open sandwich.

-Or, why not try this Scandinavian-inspired recipe from Olive Magazine, which features smoked mackerel with punchy horseradish cream and pickled radish?
-Alternatively, you can keep things veggie with these avocado hummus rye toasts from Yakult.
+This poached egg, asparagus, and avocado on rye bread from Edible Communities makes a great breakfast for the weekend.
+Or, why not try this Scandinavian-inspired recipe from Olive, which features smoked mackerel with punchy horseradish cream and pickled radish?
+Alternatively, you can keep things veggie and try these avocado hummus rye toasts from Yakult.

 If you love avocado on toast, check out Jamie Oliver’s video below, where he shows you four different ways to make avocado toast on rye bread.